 Dural venous sinuses

 - The dural venous sinuses drain blood from cerebral veins and CSF from the arachnoid granulations into the internal jugular vein.

 - The sinuses are located intracranially between the two layers of dura mater (endosteal layer and meningeal layer).

 |Occipital sinus|| |

 Basilar venous plexus

-- Therapeutic hyperventilation reduces pCO2 → decreases cerebral blood flow → lower intracranial pressure (e.g., used when patients with acute are unresponsive to other treatments)
+- Therapeutic hyperventilation reduces pCO2 → decreased cerebral blood flow → lower intracranial pressure (e.g., used when patients with acute are unresponsive to other treatments)